giantswarm/docs/src/content/advanced/storage/efs/_index.md

 ---
+linkTitle: Amazon Elastic File System
-linkTitle: Amazon Elastic File System (EFS)
+title: Amazon Elastic File System (EFS)
-title: Usi...
-description: Tut...S.
+description: The Elastic File System is managed file storage offered by AWS
 weight: 30
 menu:
   main:
     id: advanced-storage-efs
     parent: advanced-storage
 user_questions:
-  - ...?
+  - How do I transfer my files from an EFS volume to an EBS volume?
+  - How do I configure the AWS EFS provisioner in my Kubernetes cluster?
 aliases:
   - /guides/using-persistent-volumes-on-aws-with-efs-csi-driver/
 owner: